-If you are in Year 11, you must stay in learning or training until at least your 18th birthday.
-Learning can be through an apprenticeship or further study.
+If you are in Year 11, you must stay in learning or training until at least your 18th birthday

-For further details check out the Raising the Participation Age (RPA) leaflet (see Downloads on this page).
+For further details check out the Raising the Participation Age (RPA) page below

 The official school leaving date is the last Friday in June for Year 11s.
 You should not start a full-time job with training or an apprenticeship before this date.

 Apprenticeships are jobs with training, which use a mix of on and off-the-job training that lead to qualifications at level 2 or 3.
 You can also do a higher or degree apprenticeship after further study at school or college.